subramanian42/shopsavvy/README.md

 1. The user authentication process is handled entirely by the social login APIs (Google, LinkedIn) provided by Firebase Authentication.
 2. The backend API provided by Punk API is used for retrieving the product data.
 3. The design and layout of the application follow the specifications provided in the Figma design.
-4. Meta now requires all NEWLY entered package names to be associated with a valid google play store URL hence facebook provider has not been implemented[link](https://developers.facebook.com/support/bugs/1307870196812047/?join_id=f12e5a3b52a432)
+4. Meta now requires all NEWLY entered package names to be associated with a valid google play store URL hence facebook provider has not been implemented [link](https://developers.facebook.com/support/bugs/1307870196812047/?join_id=f12e5a3b52a432)

 ## Project Structure